shiningsurya/prf2fits/README.md

 ### Bugs/Questions/Comments/Suggestions ?
 Suryarao Bethapudi

-Email : ep14btech11008 [at] iith [dot] ac [dot] in

-Or, you can just make an issue in the Github repo.
+You can make an issue in the Github repo.